Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 >
 > An 18th-century <span lang="ja-Latn">kai-ōi</span> set.
 The paired boxes are the <span lang="ja-Latn">kai-oke</span>, and half of each shell pair was stored in each bucket.
 The shells are decorated with painted scenes.

 By the 17th century, a personal <span lang="ja-Latn">kai-ōi</span> set became a standard component of a noble bride’s wedding gifts.
 The sets carried symbolic weight as the joining of the matching shells echoed the joining of husband and wife in marriage.
 However, the elaborate sets with their hand-painted and gilded interiors must have been expensive to create and only owned by the richest of families.
-Indeed, at times restrictions were put in place so that <em>only</em> noble families of the upper ranks were permitted to include the game in their bridal trousseaux.[@JapaneseGamesOfMemory p.
-265] When the time came to hand over the wedding gifts, it was customary for the <span lang="ja-Latn">kai-oke</span> to be the first item presented,[@JapaneseGamesOfMemory p.
-265] and they were eventually to become the most important of all the gifts given to the bride.[@GoldenOpportunity p.
-11] This custom faded away as samurai culture declined and was eventually abolished in the late 19th century.[@GoldenOpportunity p.
-11]
+Indeed, at times restrictions were put in place so that <em>only</em> noble families of the upper ranks were permitted to include the game in their bridal trousseaux.[@JapaneseGamesOfMemory 265] When the time came to hand over the wedding gifts, it was customary for the <span lang="ja-Latn">kai-oke</span> to be the first item presented,[@JapaneseGamesOfMemory 265] and they were eventually to become the most important of all the gifts given to the bride.[@GoldenOpportunity 11] This custom faded away as samurai culture declined and was eventually abolished in the late 19th century.[@GoldenOpportunity 11]

 In this role, miniature <span lang="ja-Latn">kai-oke</span> can be found in [<span lang="ja-Latn">hina-matsuri</span>](https://en.wikipedia.org/wiki/Hinamatsuri) col&shy;lections, and these are still produced for this purpose today.